-Share and Connect grants can be used for equipment if you require the proper tools or materials to create and present your project in a professional way (e.g. sewing machine, picture frames, microphones, etc.), but the Reviewing Circle will consider the cost-effectiveness of purchasing that equipment as opposed to renting it for this single project.
+Share and Connect grants can be used for equipment if you require the proper tools or materials to create and present your project in a professional way (e.g., sewing machine, picture frames, microphones, etc.), but the Reviewing Circle will consider the cost-effectiveness of purchasing that equipment as opposed to renting it for this single project.

-Travel / Transportation:
+Travel and Transportation:

 Travel costs must be reasonable, justified by the project activities, and documented.
 You can't use your grant to cover a companion's expenses or for personal travel days.
 Travel costs covered by the grant must occur during the project dates in your application.
 You can't request per diems for meals while travelling if you are also claiming subsistence support over the same dates, but you can request hotel costs.
-If you're driving, figure out the approximate distance and use the Saskatchewan government mileage rate, available online or from a Program Consultant.
+If you're driving, figure out the approximate distance and estimate your fuel costs.